 Example: If you have a trunk style case that is 40" side to side and 20" front to back, your formula would be 40+40+20+20 = 120 x 2 = 240

 Then, multiply your case height (top to bottom) by 4

 Example: If you have a trunk style case that is 20" high (top to bottom), your formula would be 20 x 4 = 80

 THEN, add those two numbers together that you got from your two calculations, divide by 12, and this will give you the total footage required.

-And as we always recommend, it's always a good idea to purchase a little more than needed for unforseen errors.
+And as we always recommend, it's always a good idea to purchase a little more than needed for unforseen errors, plus we rounded our numbers above for ease of understanding, so don't try buying just the exact amount of extrusion for a project.
 Better to have that extra stick than to run short in the middle of our project, or if you make a bad cut.

 Material: Mill Finished Aluminum

 See Parts Pictures Above

 This adds so much simplicity to the case design.
 My recommendation is to cut a small piece and take it with you when you buy your 1/4" plywood.
 If you're going to be using the laminate on the plywood, take a small piece of that also.
 You'll come home with the right plywood the first time.

 I mean solid literally.
 The cases feel sturdy when done.
 I only use my cases for local travel so I have been building them out of 1/4 plywood.
 The fit is good and the rivets secure the wood nice and tight.